Cost and Aid

 Find out more on the Financial Aid website.

-All first-year and sophomore students are required to live in university housing or recognized fraternities or sororities, and to purchase a meal plan.
+All first-year and sophomore students are required to live in university housing and purchase a meal plan.
 Commuting students pay no residence hall fee and are not required to purchase a meal plan.
 A detailed explanation of charges is available on the Financial Aid website.